M.A./M.S. Health Studies

 Students applying to the M.A./M.S. degree program should have an undergraduate academic background in a health-related discipline.
 Previous coursework in the biological sciences may be helpful, depending upon the graduate academic plan of study that the student wishes to pursue.

-Students pursuing the M.A./M.S. degree in health studies must complete at least 48 graduate credits with a cumulative GPA of 3.0 or higher.
-This includes a core of 21 credits, 24 additional credits from the physical activity/exercise concentration and 3 credits of electives.
+Students pursuing the M.A./M.S. degree in health studies must complete at least 49 graduate credits with a cumulative GPA of 3.0 or higher.
+This includes a core of 19 credits, and two options: a thesis option with 18 additional credits from the physical activity/exercise concentration and 3 credits of electives, or a project option with 21 additional credits.

 ||Principles of Health Behavior